django-oscar/django-oscar/docs/source/ref/apps/customer.rst

 to ``True`` if the number of active alerts for a product is greater than the quantity of the product available in stock.

-Alerts are sent using ``AlertsDispatcher``.

 CustomerDispatcher
 ------------------

-``oscar.apps.customer.utils.CustomerDispatcher`` used to send concrete customer related emails (registration, password change confirmation etc.).
+``oscar.apps.customer.utils.CustomerDispatcher`` is used to send customer emails (e.g., registration, password reset, order confirmations).

 AlertsDispatcher
 ----------------

-``oscar.apps.customer.alerts.utils.AlertsDispatcher`` used to send concrete product alerts related emails.
+``oscar.apps.customer.alerts.utils.AlertsDispatcher`` is used to send product alerts.